deepchecks/deepchecks/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/deepchecks/monitoring/main/deploy/deploy-oss.sh)"
 ```
 This will automatically download the necessary dependencies and start the application locally.
-Installing our open source service is an excellent way for local usage, note however,
+Installing our open source service is an excellent way to try monitoring locally.
+Note however,
 that it won't scale to support real-time production usage.

 Check out the full installation instructions for deepchecks monitoring [here](https://docs.deepchecks.com/monitoring/stable/installation/index.html).